Child protection system in England Serious case reviews

 Legal definitions for the 4 nations:

-Process for carrying out a serious case review
+Carrying out a serious case review

 The Local Safeguarding Children Boards (LSCB) follows statutory guidance for conducting a serious case review.